While I’m not a professional money manager, I want to publicize my portfolio and returns for a couple reasons:

 It goes without saying that both skill and luck influence returns.
 Skill encompasses buying companies for less than they’re worth, holding during price fluctuations if your thesis remains intact, and reallocating elsewhere if better opportunities arise.
 Luck encompasses near-term price movements and unforeseeable events.
 Therefore, investment managers should be judged over multiple years and cycles, not over months during one part of a cycle.
 To me, risk is inherent to the investment, and is thus permanent loss of capital caused by buying at a price higher than the business’ value, as opposed to volatility, which is simply the market’s evolving perception of value.

+Portfolios are always a work in progress, and mine is far from perfect.
 The goal is to buy and hold quality businesses that offer an attractive risk-adjusted return and that will be worth multiples of their current market valuation.
-Arguments for and against owned stocks are plentiful, so seeking and evaluating disconfirming evidence is vital to arriving at the most accurate view of the world as possible.
+Arguments for and against any one stock are plentiful, so understanding human biases and evaluating disconfirming evidence is critical to forming the most accurate view of the world as possible.
 All we can do is get a little smarter every day.

 I will update my holdings and returns monthly.